-1 Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of grade-level appropriate scientific and engineering practices as outlined in the TEKS. М 2 Materials provide multiple opportunities to make connections between and within overarching concepts using the recurring themes. М 3 Materials strategically and systematically develop students' content knowledge and skills as appropriate for the concept and grade level as outlined in the TEKS.
-M 4 Materials include sufficient opportunities, as outlined in the TEKS, for students to ask questions and plan and conduct classroom, laboratory, and field investigations and to engage in problem-solving to make connections across disciplines and develop an understanding of science concepts. М
+Materials provide multiple opportunities for students to develop, practice, and М 1 demonstrate mastery of grade-level appropriate scientific and engineering practices as outlined in the TEKS.
+2 Materials provide multiple opportunities to make connections between and within PM 2 overarching concepts using the recurring themes.
+3 Materials strategically and systematically develop students' content knowledge and skills as М appropriate for the concept and grade level as outlined in the TEKS.
+Materials include sufficient opportunities, as outlined in the TEKS, for students to ask Μ 4 questions and plan and conduct classroom, laboratory, and field investigations and to engage in problem-solving to make connections across disciplines and develop an understanding of science concepts.

-The materials meet the criteria for this indicator.
-Materials are somewhat designed to strategically and systematically integrate scientific and engineering practices, recurring themes and concepts, and grade-level content outlined in the TEKS.
+Materials partially meet the criteria for this indicator.
+Materials are partially designed to strategically and systematically integrate scientific and engineering practices, recurring themes and concepts, and grade-level content as outlined in the TEKS.

-Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of grade-level appropriate scientific and engineering practices as outlined in the TEKS.
-Materials provide multiple opportunities to make connections between and within overarching concepts using the recurring themes.
-Materials strategically and systematically develop some students' content knowledge and skills as appropriate for the concept and grade level outlined in the TEKS.
-Materials include sufficient opportunities, as outlined in the TEKS, for students to ask questions and plan and conduct classroom, laboratory, and field investigations and to engage in problem-solving to make connections across disciplines and develop an understanding of science concepts.
+Materials provide opportunities for students to develop, practice, and demonstrate mastery of gradelevel appropriate scientific and engineering practices as outlined in the TEKS.
+Materials provide some opportunities to make connections between and within overarching concepts using recurring themes.
+Materials strategically and systematically develop students' content knowledge and skills as appropriate for the concept and grade level as outlined in the TEKS.
+Materials include opportunities, as outlined in the TEKS, for students to ask questions, plan and conduct classroom, laboratory, and field investigations, and engage in problem-solving to make connections across disciplines and develop an understanding of science concepts.

-Evidence includes but is not limited to the following:
+Evidence includes, but is not limited to:

-Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of grade-level appropriate scientific and engineering practices as outlined in the TEKS.
+Materials provide multiple opportunities for students to develop, practice, and demonstrate mastery of grade level appropriate scientific and engineering practices as outlined in the TEKS.

 - Materials provide opportunities for students to develop, practice, and demonstrate mastery of grade-level appropriate scientific and engineering practices.
-In activity 5, Designing a Windsock, the teacher reminds the students of the design engineering process. - Materials provide opportunities to develop, practice, and show mastery of grade-level-appropriate scientific practices.
-The Teacher Textbook has a project-based lesson that guides students through the engineering process.
+In activity 5, Designing a Windsock, the teacher reminds the students of the design engineering process. - Materials provide opportunities to develop, practice, and show mastery of grade-levelappropriate scientific practices.
+The Teacher Textbook - Grade 1 Science has a project-based lesson that guides students through the engineering process.
 The lesson states, "In this lesson, you will go through the steps of the engineering design process to solve a real-life problem that affects us in the classroom or at school.
 We will begin by identifying a problem we can solve by making something or designing a new system."
-Students also practice scientific practices in the Student Textbook.
+Students also practice scientific practices in the

+Student Textbook - Grade 1 Science.
 Students are put into different groups and are assigned weather observations.
-They

-- share the results with the class.
-In the Learn by Doing STEAM Activity Reader Book Teacher edition, two activities use the design engineering process: Activity 5, Designing a Windsock, and Activity 2, Design Challenge (they design a device to slow the melting of ice cubes). - Materials provide opportunities for developing SEPs.
-For example, in the Teacher Textbook - Grade 1 begins the Project-Based Lessons.
+They share the results with the class.
+In the Learn By Doing STEAM Activity Reader Book - Grade 1 Teacher Edition, two activities use the design engineering process: Activity 5, Designing a Windsock, and Activity 2, Design Challenge (they design a device to slow the melting of ice cubes).

+• Materials provide opportunities for developing SEPs.
+For example, the Teacher Textbook - Grade 1 Science begins the Project-Based Lessons.
 These lessons present a phenomenon and then guide teachers on using the Engineering and Design process to find a solution.
 For example, students are presented with the phenomena to determine patterns in behaviors of parents and offspring that help offspring survive.